andy-1au/Youtube-Data-Downloader/README.md

 7. You will be given a API key

-* Documentation fo the YOUTUBE API V3 can be found [here](https://developers.google.com/youtube/v3/docs)
+>### Additional Information for Youtube API

-Run the following command in your terminal to install the google-api-python-client:
+Run the following command in your terminal to install the google-api-python-client for Python 3:

         pip install --upgrade google-api-python-client

+Then include the following import statement as well as the code below it and replace the ? with you API-Key in your Python script:

+        import googleapiclient.discovery

+        googleapiclient.discovery.build("youtube", "v3", developerKey="?")

 NOTE: Documentation for the YOUTUBE API V3 can be found [here](https://developers.google.com/youtube/v3/docs)

+NOTE: Documentation for further start-up guidance can be found [here](https://developers.google.com/youtube/v3/quickstart/python)

 >### How is the Youtube API used